ST. CROIX INSIGHTS

 Knowing when to leave a job can be one of the hardest lessons you’ll face in your professional life, especially if you’ve built your career and professional identity with a single employer over many years.
 But it’s important to recognize when leaving a job is the right decision for you—your career growth, income, and long-term happiness may depend on it.

-You can have a great boss but a crappy company, and you might stay working there longer than you know you should.
-However, even with a great company, a crappy boss can make you leave a position that’s otherwise perfect on paper.
-If there are negative things about your job that you can’t deal with or work around, that may be a sign that it’s time to look for something else.
+You can have a great boss but a crappy company.
+You might stay working there longer than you know you should.
+A crappy boss can make you leave a position that’s otherwise perfect on paper.
+There may be negative things about your job that you can’t deal with or work around.
+Those may be a sign that it’s time to look for something else.

 So how do you know when to leave a job?
 The promise of more money can help, but it’s usually not the underlying reason to leave.
 My life’s philosophy is this: Live where you want to live, work where you want to work, because you never know when something will change.
 It’s that simple.

-Not every employer, job, or boss will be a good fit for you, and not every situation that’s ideal now will remain the right fit throughout your career.
+Not every employer, job, or boss will be a good fit for you.
+Not every situation that’s ideal now will remain the right fit throughout your career.
 Recognizing when to leave a job is one of the most important aspects of your professional development and crucial for happiness and career satisfaction.